LinuxJedi/linuxjedi.co.uk/content/blog/2017/04/20/andrew-ml-00.md

 I'm working in DB field but I always want to do ML by nature judged by my performance in the ML-related courses.
 Taking ML course on coursera and having a nice badge on my LinkedIn may greatly help me to market my ML expertise in the future?

+My current plan is to finish the coursera version first, and then move on to [CS229](http://cs229.stanford.edu/materials.html) version if time permits.
+I want to take an agile approach to this material by doing iteratively build-up.